Adolphe Thiers: Journalism

 In 1821, the 24-year-old Thiers moved to Paris with just 100 francs in his pocket.
 Thanks to his letters of recommendation, he was able to get a position as a secretary to the prominent philanthropist and social reformer, the Duke of La Rochefoucalt-Liancourt.
 He stayed only three months with the Duke, whose political views were more conservative than his own, and with whom he could see no rapid avenue for advancement.
 He was then introduced to Charles-Guillaume Étienne, the editor of the Le Constitutionnel, the most influential political and literary journal in Paris at the time.
 The newspaper was the leading opposition journal against the royalist government; it had 44,000 subscribers, compared with just 12,800 subscribers for the royalist, or legitimist, press.
-He offered Etienne an essay on the political figure François Guizot, Thiers' future rival, which was original, polemical and aggressive, and caused a stir in Paris literary and political circles.
+He offered Etienne an essay on the political figure François Guizot, Thiers's future rival, which was original, polemical and aggressive, and caused a stir in Paris literary and political circles.
 Etienne commissioned Thiers as a regular contributor.
 At the same time that Thiers began writing, his friend from the law school in Aix, Mignet, was hired as a writer for another leading opposition journal, the Courier Français, and then worked for a major Paris book publisher.
 Within four months of his arrival in Paris, Thiers was one of the most-read journalists in the city.